o-daneel/Lunii.QT/README.md

 3. **Downgrade your firmware 😎**:
    If you have been playing safe and downloaded your previous firmwares with this app, you can simply push it to the Lunii root dir and downgrade the firmware.
 You'll get back to a working device.
 4. **Using your own device keys 😎😎**

-### Warning:
-* Firmware 3.2.2 and + are introducing a new .md file version (v7).
-This breaks compatibility to load custom stories.
-* Avoid upgrading the lunii and keep you existing firmware + previous v6 .md file (it might help 😅)

 ### Hardware supported:
 * **v1, v2**  (full Support)